 With a 529 prepaid tuition plan, if your contract is for four years of tuition, tuition is guaranteed regardless of its cost at the time the beneficiary actually attends the school.
 One downside is that there's uncertainty in how benefits will be applied if the beneficiary attends a different school.
 Another negative is that the plan doesn't cover costs other than tuition, such as room and board.

-A 529 college savings plan, on the other hand, can be used to pay a student's expenses at most postsecondary educational institutions.
-Distributions used to pay the following expenses are income-tax-free for federal purposes and potentially also for state purposes, making the tax deferral a permanent savings:
+Roth IRAs are tax-smart for teens